 “Measurement methodology” means the combination of all measuring devices and any accompanying methodology, including calculations, conversions, formulas, and quality assurance protocols, through which a diverter accounts for the volume and flow rate of water diverted under each claimed water right.

-“Measuring” includes accounting for, calculating, determining, and recording the measured value, as necessary.
+“Measuring” or “measured” includes accounting for, calculating, determining, and recording the measured value, as necessary.

 “Measuring device” means a device or other means of measuring that either directly measures and provides a numerical value of volume or flow rate, or measures and provides a numerical value of a different parameter that can be used to calculate volume and flow rate, such as velocity, water elevation, volume of water in storage, or electricity consumption or generation.